Agile and Scrum 2022: Making It Work for You

-By IIL Team
+By Team IIL

 Whether you are working in an environment where just a few teams have begun using adaptive practices, or one where the entire company is years deep into Agile transformation, your organization is likely facing various implementation challenges.

 Compliance may see it as a way to reduce risk.
-Leadership may see it as a way to reduce spending while increasing output.
+And Leadership may see it as a way to reduce spending while increasing output.
 Uniting people around the value and meaning of Agile is the first challenge for any organization.
 Realigning to that understanding is another.
-Scaling Agile effectively so that the culture embraces it and makes it work is yet another.
+And scaling Agile effectively so that the culture embraces it and makes it work is yet another.

 Thankfully, there are many Agile practices, tools, and frameworks that can help.
 But anyone who has worked extensively with these will tell you that they are merely parts of a much bigger picture.
 Agile, agility, and adaptive practices are a means to an end, not the final goal.

 When theory meets practice, there is no one-size fits all.
 Agile is ultimately about empowering people and teams to work in a way that works best for them, finding the right way for those teams to work together and creating customer value.
 Context matters.
 Organizations that are seeing success with Agile are those that adopt relevant approaches and adapt them to meet their needs.